Social Icons

 Directed by Arthur Hiller

-Silver Streak is the first collaboration between Gene Wilder and Richard Pryor and it is as funny as they come.
-The movie itself starts off in thriller mode, leaving you the watcher with a form of suspense as you eagerly wait to see what will come off the pairing of Gene Wilder and Jill Clayburgh.
-Then over an hour passes and Richard Pryor is introduced and then the movie twist to a comedy Thriller mash up and then you find yourself eagerly waiting for what Gene and Richard would do next.
+Silver Streak is the first collaboration between Gene Wilder and Richard Pryor, and it’s as funny as they come (hindsight maybe they should have stopped here).
+The movie starts off in thriller mode, keeping you in suspense as you wait to see how things will play out between Gene Wilder and Jill Clayburgh.
+Then, over an hour in, Richard Pryor is introduced, and the film shifts into a comedy-thriller mashup.
+From that moment on, you’re hooked, eagerly waiting to see what Gene and Richard will do next.

 0 comments: